aleleba/create-react-ssr/README.md

 #PUBLIC URL
 #PUBLIC_URL= #Default /
 ```
-The default environment is production, the app port defauld is 80 and the defauld public url is "/".
+The default environment is production, the app port defauld is 80 and the default public url is "/".

 ### For Development
 In the terminal run: